inseong00/CAF-Score/README.md

 ### Prerequisites

-**For Qwen3-Omni**, download the models locally and set environment variables:
+**For Qwen3-Omni**, if you have downloaded the models locally, set the paths via environment variables:
 ```bash
 # Set these to your local model directories
 export QWEN3_OMNI_MODEL_PATH="/path/to/Qwen3-Omni-30B-A3B-Instruct"